doitian/knowledge-base/§ Blog/Posts/Posts - 2020/2005 - Vim Setup for Windows/♯ Vim Setup for Windows.md

 #windows

-I used to use Visual Studio Code in Windows as mentioned in a [previous post](ia-writer://open?path=/Locations/_Publish/§%20Blog/Posts/Posts%20-%202020/2005%20-%20My%20Windows%20Environment%20Setup/♯%20My%20Windows%20Environment%20Setup.md).
+I used to use Visual Studio Code in Windows as mentioned in a previous post, [[♯ My Windows Environment Setup]].
 But its startup time is terrible on Surface Go, so I decide to give vim another try.

 <!--more-->